Jungar111/btui/README.md

 ## Requirements

-- Go 1.19 or later
+- Go 1.24 or later
-- `bluetoothctl` command available in PATH
+- `bluetoothctl` command available in PATH (install with `sudo apt install bluez-utils` on Ubuntu/Debian or `sudo dnf install bluez` on Fedora)
 - Linux system with Bluetooth support

 ## Architecture